DebajyotiTalukder2001/Netflix-Clone.github.io/README.md

 # Netflix-Clone.github.io

-This is a clone website of Netflix.
+This is a clone website of Netflix, which is one of the largest on-demand video streaming platforms on the internet.
 This website is fully responsive and built using HTML, CSS, JavaScript, and the TMDB API.

 * Website URL: [Click Here](https://netflix-clone-github.netlify.app/)